Leptons and other forces of Nature: The Extended GWS Model

 where, $W_\mu^{+}=\frac{1}{\sqrt{2}}\,(W_\mu^1-i\,W_\mu^2)$, $W^-_\mu=\frac{1}{\sqrt{2}}\,(W_\mu^1+i\,W_\mu^2)$ and, $\theta_{W}=\tan^{-1}(g'/g)$ and,

 where, $G_\mu=(G_\mu^1-i\,G_\mu^2)$, and $G^*_\mu=(G_\mu^1+i\,G_\mu^2)$.

-The \emph{Shupti} is associated with the $C_\mu$ vector field which will be represented as ``hidden photon''($\gamma_h$) in subsequent discussion.
-Similarly, \emph{Sushupti} is mediated by the hidden vector bosons, $G_{\mu}$, $G_{\mu}^*$ and $G_\mu^3$ and these are represented as $G$, $G^*$ and $G^3$ respectively.
-We discuss some important points of the model below.
+The $Shupti$ is associated with the $C_\mu$ vector field which will be referred to as ``hidden photon''($\gamma_h$) in subsequent discussion.
+Similarly, $Sushupti$ is mediated by the hidden vector bosons, $G_{\mu}$, $G_{\mu}^*$ and $G_\mu^3$ and these are represented as $G$, $G^*$ and $G^3$ respectively.
+We discuss some important points of our model below:

 \begin{enumerate}